ncphillips/makersasylum.com/sdg-school.md

     * Mentorship all through the program stages
     * Certification

-    Travel, accommodation and meals are not included in the program fee
+    **Travel, accommodation and meals are not included in the program fee.**
 - template: title
   title: Mentors
 - template: body-copy